hypre-space/hypredrive/docs/usrman-src/interfaces_python.rst

 These wheels bundle host-only ``libHYPREDRV`` and ``libHYPRE`` inside the Python package, but they do not bundle MPI.

+On pull requests, the wheel workflow runs only when the PR has the ``Run Python Wheels`` label.
+It can also be started manually with ``workflow_dispatch``.

 Download a wheel artifact from the GitHub Actions ``Python Wheels`` workflow run first.
 GitHub stores artifacts as zip files, so unzip the artifact before installing the wheel into a virtual environment on a machine with a compatible